Seoxpert.io

 Why redirect chains matter

 For users, every hop adds a round-trip — typically 50–200 ms per hop.
 A four-hop chain on a slow connection can push TTFB over 1 second on its own, independent of any server-side work.
-That shows up as a Core Web Vitals regression.
+That shows up as a Core Web Vitals regression and reduces conversion rate measurably on commerce flows: Akamai's frequently-cited research puts the bounce penalty at roughly 7% per 100 ms of additional load time.

 Redirect types at a glance